nats-io/nats-client-functionality-record/adr/ADR-48.md

 It's important that counters can be reset to zero, in a simple standalone counter this is easily done with a subject purge.
 In a topology where multiple regions contribute to a total a regional reset might require a negative value to be published equal to the current total.

-The preferred method for Reset should be a rollup, with subject purge being used only for entire counter deletes.
+The preferred method for Reset should be a negative value being published followed by a purge up to the message holding the negative value, with subject purge being used only for entire counter deletes.

 ## Source-based Replicated Counters